dasch-swiss/dsp-js-lib/design-documentation.md

 #### Utility Methods

 Utility methods perform conversion tasks that need to be performed when deserializing JSON-LD.
-Utility methods are called in endpoints when an answer from Knora has to be processed.
+Utility methods are called in endpoints when an answer from DSP-API has to be processed.
 Several endpoints may use the same utility functions.
-For example, the resources and search endpoint receive the same response format from Knora.
+For example, the resources and search endpoint receive the same response format from DSP-API.

 ##### Ontology Conversion Util